Baylor University: History

 In fall 1844, the Texas Baptist Education Society petitioned the Congress of the Republic of Texas to charter a Baptist university.
 Republic President Anson Jones signed the Act of Congress on February 1, 1845, officially establishing Baylor University.
 The founders built the original university campus in Independence, Texas.
-The Rev. James Huckins, the first Southern Baptist missionary to Texas, was Baylor's first full-time fundraiser.
+The James Huckins, the first Southern Baptist missionary to Texas, was Baylor's first full-time fundraiser.
 He is considered the third founding father of the university.
-Although these three men are credited as being the founders of the university, many others worked to see the first university established in Texas and thus they were awarded Baylor's Founders Medal.
+Although these three men are credited as being the founders of the university, many others worked to see the university established in Texas and thus they were awarded Baylor's Founders Medal.
 The noted Texas revolutionary war leader and hero Sam Houston gave the first $5,000 donation to start the university.
-In 1854, Houston was also baptized by the Rev. Rufus Columbus Burleson, future Baylor president, in the Brazos River.
+In 1854, Houston was also baptized by Rufus Columbus Burleson, future Baylor president, in the Brazos River.

 During the 1846 school year Baylor leaders would begin including chapel as part of the Baylor educational experience.
 The tradition continues today and has been a part of the life of students for over 160 years.
 In 1849, R. E. B. Baylor and Abner S. Lipscomb of the Texas Supreme Court began teaching classes in the "science of law", making Baylor the first in Texas and the second university west of the Mississippi to teach law.
 During this time Stephen Decatur Rowe would earn the first degree awarded by Baylor.
 He would be followed by the first female graduate, Mary Kavanaugh Gentry, in 1855.

 In 1851, Baylor's second president, Rufus Columbus Burleson, decided to separate the students by sex, making the Baylor Female College an independent and separate institution.
 Baylor University became an all-male institution.
 During this time, Baylor thrived as the only university west of the Mississippi offering instruction in law, mathematics, and medicine.
 At the time a Baylor education cost around $8–15 per term for tuition.
 And many of the early leaders of the Republic of Texas, such as Sam Houston, would later send their children to Baylor to be educated.
 Some of those early students were Temple Lea Houston, son of President Sam Houston, a famous western gun-fighter and attorney; and Lawrence Sullivan "Sul" Ross famous Confederate general and later President of Texas A&M University.